tinko26/ao/docs/api/src/ao_sys/ao_queue4obj.h.md

 typedef struct ao_qpop_obj_t ao_qpop_obj_t;
 ```

-This type represents the popping from a queue for objects.
+Represents the popping from a queue for objects.

 # Structs